Reflecting back on 2013, it has been a unique year with a number of significant successes.

 Carolyn Baker, M.Ed.

-Carolyn L. Baker, is Vice President of Community Development at Step Up on Second and holds a M. Ed. in Organizational Development.
+Carolyn L. Baker, is Vice President of Community Development at Step Up and holds a M. Ed. in Organizational Development.
 As aCommitment-Maker within the Clinton Global Initiative for Step Up, Baker is part of the Executive team that acquires, develops, and operates permanent supportive housing for individuals experiencing chronic homelessness and mental health issues on the streets of Los Angeles.
 In her 25+ year nonprofit career, Baker has raised hundreds of millions of dollars for important safety net agencies.
 Baker’s mantra is: “it’s the role of a community to heal and sustain ALL of its members.”

 contact Carolyn Baker

-Amy Stone has been with Step Up on Second since 2004.
+Amy Stone has been with Step Up since 2004.
 She has 20 of years experience working in social services setting combined with an extensive background in food services, corporate restaurant training, and management.
 Amy attended Western Washington University and has a degree in Sociology/Criminology.
-At Step Up on Second Amy oversees all Vocational services including Fresh Start Market & Catering, the Served Meals Program, Job Training and Community Employment Development.
+At Step Up Amy oversees all Vocational services including Fresh Start Market & Catering, the Served Meals Program, Job Training and Community Employment Development.

 contact Amy Stone